populse/mia_processes/docs/source/documentation/bricks/tools/Make_A_List.rst

 Make_a_list brick
 ===================

-MFrom 2 objects, generating a list containing all these objects
+From 2 objects, generating a list containing all these objects

 ---------------------------------------------------------------------